samumei/ddecompose/README.md

 devtools::install_github("samumei/ddeco")
 ```

-# New

 ## Background

-### Oacaxa-Blinder decomposition
+### Oacaxa-Blinder Decomposition

 The original decomposition method introduced by Oaxaca (1973) and
 Blinder (1973) decomposes the difference in the mean of an outcome
-variable (e.g. hourly wages) between two groups $g = 0, 1$ into a part
+variable (e.g., hourly wages) between two groups $g = 0, 1$ into a part
-explained by differences in the mean of the covariates (e.g. educational
+explained by differences in the mean of the covariates (e.g.,
-level or experience) and another part due to different linear regression
+educational level or experience) and another part due to different
-coefficients (e.g. returns to education) linking covariates to the
+linear regression coefficients (e.g., returns to education) linking
-outcome.
+covariates to the outcome.

 The method linearly models the relationship between the outcome $Y$ and
 covariates $X$
 $$Y_{g,i} = \beta_{g,0} + \sum^K_{k=1}X_{k,i}\beta_{g,k} + \varepsilon_{g,i},$$
 where $\beta_{g,0}$ is the intercept and $\beta_{g,k}$ are the slope
-coefficents of covariates $k = 1,\ldots, K$.
+coefficients of covariates $k = 1,\ldots, K$.
 Moreover, it is assumed
 that the error term $\varepsilon$ is conditionally independent of $X$,
 i.e.  $E( \varepsilon_{g,i} | X_{1,i}, \ldots ,X_{k,i}) = 0$, and that
 there is an overlap in observable characteristics across groups (‘common
 support’).

-Estimating the coefficients with OLS, one can fit a counterfactual
+Estimating the coefficients using OLS, one can fit a counterfactual
 mean
 $$\overline Y_C = \beta_{0,0} + \sum^K_{k=1}\overline X_{1,k} \widehat \beta_{0,k}$$
 that would be observed if group $1$ had the same coefficients like group
 $0$.
-By adding and substracting the counterfactual, the observed
+By adding and subtracting the counterfactual, the observed
-difference is divided
+difference
 $$\widehat\Delta^\mu_O = (\overline Y_1 - \overline Y_C) + (\overline Y_C - \overline Y_0) = \widehat\Delta^\mu_S + \widehat\Delta^\mu_C, $$
-into the aggregate wage structure effect
+is divided into the aggregate wage structure effect
 $$\widehat\Delta^\mu_S  = (\widehat \beta_{1,0} - \widehat \beta_{0,0}) + \sum^K_{k=1}\overline X_{1,k}(\widehat \beta_{1,k} - \widehat \beta_{0,k}),$$
 that captures outcome differences due to different coefficients, and the
 composition effect
-$$\widehat\Delta^\mu_X = \sum^K_{k=1} (\overline X_{1,k} - \overline X_{1,k})\widehat \beta_{0,k}. $$
+$$\widehat\Delta^\mu_X = \sum^K_{k=1} (\overline X_{1,k} - \overline X_{0,k})\widehat \beta_{0,k}, $$
-which accounts for mean differencs of the covariates.
-Note we could also
+which accounts for mean differences of the covariates.
+Note we could
-combine coefficients from group 1 with covariates of group 0 to define
+also combine coefficients from group 1 with covariates of group 0 to
-the counterfactual.
-Such a change in the “reference” group generally
+define the counterfactual.
+Such a change in the “reference” group
-leads to different results.
+generally leads to different results.

-\$^\_S \$ and $\widehat\Delta^\mu_X$ denote the aggregate composition
+$\widehat\Delta^\mu_S$ and $\widehat\Delta^\mu_X$ denote the aggregate
-terms.
-Since the method hinges on a additive linear model, the terms can
+composition terms.
+Since the method hinges on an additive linear model,
-be further decomposed into the contribution of each covariate $k$ in a .
+the terms can be further decomposed into the contribution of each
-For instance, the contribution of covariate $k = 1$ to the structure
+covariate $k$ in a *detailed decomposition*.
+For instance, the
+contribution of covariate $k = 1$ to the structure effect is
-effect is
 $\overline X_{1,1}(\widehat \beta_{1,1} - \widehat \beta_{0,1})$ and
 $(\overline X_{1,1} - \overline X_{0,1})\widehat \beta_{0,1}$ to the
 composition effect.